Which EDI Solution is Best for You?

 8) Value Added Network (VAN)

-A Value Added Network (VAN) is the system of gateways, switches and routers that connects the EDI data sender with the receiver.
-While there are about 150 EDI partners in North America, only a few manage their own VANs.
-Those that do are somewhat akin to suppliers who not only offers the phones (the EDI software) but also control the phone lines (VAN), as well.
+A Value Added Network (VAN) is a system of gateways, switches, and routers that connects the EDI data sender with the receiver.
+While there are about 150 EDI partners in North America, only a few manage their VANs.
+Those that do are somewhat akin to suppliers who not only offer the phones (the EDI software) but also control the phone lines (VAN), as well.
 Providers that do not have their own VAN have to buy capacity on other providers’ networks.
-EDI partners with their own VAN have total control over transmission routing, system stability, data security and other integrity issues.
-Aligning with a partner that controls their own VAN goes a long way toward ensure your EDI functionality will always be there when you need it.
+EDI partners with their own VAN have total control over transmission routing, system stability, data security, and other integrity issues.
+Aligning with a partner that controls their own VAN goes a long way toward ensuring your EDI functionality will always be there when you need it.
+There are many types of VAN networks available choose the one which best suits your business needs.

 9) Does the EDI Partner Offer GDSN Compliant Services?

 Compliance with the Global Data Synchronization Network (GDSN) is an emerging trend in supply chain management.
-Basically, the GDSN is a set of worldwide data formatting standards created to ensure there’s a common structure used by the thousands of buyers and sellers sending EDI data around the globe.
+The GDSN is a set of worldwide data formatting standards created to ensure there’s a common structure used by thousands of buyers and sellers sending EDI data around the globe.
 Most large, international retailers now mandate that their suppliers be GDSN compliant, and it will become the industry standard over the next decade.
-If you want stay ahead of the curve, partner up with an EDI partner who’s already a GDSN certified data pool provider.
+If you want to stay ahead of the curve, partner up with an EDI partner who’s already a GDSN-certified data pool provider.
 There are only two in North America right now and they are on the leading edge of the future.

-Do you want your EDI software and database to be hosted on your own internal computers or stored remotely and accessed anytime you need them via the internet?
-If you chose the latter, you need to source out an EDI partner who offers a SaaS EDI solution.
+Do you want your EDI software and database to be hosted on your internal computers or stored remotely and accessed anytime you need them via the Internet?
+If you choose the latter, you need to source an EDI partner who offers a SaaS EDI solution.
 You may have heard of Software as a Service (SaaS) and its close relative, “cloud” computing.
 Right now, about 50% of North American EDI providers offer a SaaS-based EDI platform.
 Because SaaS platforms are hosted remotely, they require no IT support from your end, no additional hardware, and can be accessed from anywhere there’s an internet connection.
 Plus, if your computers go down for any reason, your data is backed up and available on the partner’s servers.
-The entire software industry is slowly heading in this direction so, again, if you want to be ahead of curve and ready for the future, a web-based SaaS solution is the way to go.
+The entire software industry is slowly heading in this direction so, again, if you want to be ahead of the curve and ready for the future, a cloud-based EDI solution is the way to go.